-Trending now on Netflix
+Trending Now on Netflix

 Digging through Netflix's massive library of films can be intimidating.
 Thankfully, the platform offers a Trending Now section, which highlights the most popular movies on Netflix right now.
 With that in mind, here's a handful of films trending now on Netflix.

-Army of the Dead (2021)
+The Power of the Dog (2021)